A Boyfriend for My Wife (2022 film)

 A Boyfriend for My Wife (Un novio para mi mujer) is a 2022 Spanish romantic comedy film directed by Laura Mañá, remaking the 2008 Argentine film of the same name.
 It stars Diego Martín, Belén Cuesta, and Hugo Silva.

 Plot

-Diego wants to separate from his wife Lucía, but rather than facing the issue upfront, he hires a purportedly professional handsome devil (Cuervo Flores) to seduce Lucía, so Lucía be the one to bring their marriage to an end.
+Diego wants to separate from his wife Lucía, but rather than facing the issue upfront, he hires a purportedly professional handsome devil (Cuervo Flores) to seduce Lucía, so Lucía is the one to bring their marriage to an end.

 Cast

 Production

 A remake of A Boyfriend for My Wife's original script by Pablo Solarz, the adapted screenplay was penned by Laura Mañá and Pol Cortecans.
 The film was produced by Arcadia Motion Pictures and Athos Pictures, and it had the participation of Amazon Prime Video, the funding from ICAA, and support from ICEC.
 It was shot in Barcelona in 2021.

 Release

 Distributed by Universal Pictures International Spain, the film was theatrically released in Spain on 22 July 2022.